TomWhitwell/SlowMovie/README.md

 SlowMovie requires [Python 3](https://www.python.org).
 It uses [FFmpeg](https://ffmpeg.org) via [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) for video processing, [Pillow](https://python-pillow.org) for image processing, and [Omni-EPD](https://github.com/robweber/omni-epd) for loading the correct e-ink display driver.
 [ConfigArgParse](https://github.com/bw2/ConfigArgParse) is used for configuration and argument handling.

+**Waveshare 7.5in V2 Disclaimer:** There have been [several](https://github.com/TomWhitwell/SlowMovie/issues/143) [reports](https://github.com/TomWhitwell/SlowMovie/issues/134) of streaking issues with the Waveshare 7.5in V2 display (original display used in project) using Waveshare's current driver set.
+Using the automated install script you can choose to rollback the Waveshare drivers to a known working version for this display.

 ### Automated installation

 You can quickly install this repository and all required libraries via an install script.
 This is a simple way to get started if you're not as comfortable with the command line.